RevolutionSmythe/Aurora-HG-Plugin/README.txt

 ;;
 ;; To install in grid mode (Aurora.Server)
 ;;
-In AuroraServer.ini, Change Include-Main to
+In AuroraServer.ini, if you just want to enable HG only, change Include-Main to

 Include-Main = AuroraServerConfiguration/HGMain.ini
 and copy the file HGMain into the folder AuroraServerConfiguration/

+otherwise, uncomment Include-IWCHGMain and comment Include-Main to enable both HG and IWC

 ;;
 ;; To install in grid mode (region)